 - Addiction or alcohol dependence

 Do You Have an Alcohol Problem?

-If you're asking if you have a drinking problem, chances are you do.
-Some of the warning signs of alcohol abuse include:
+If you’re asking if you have a drinking problem, chances are you do.
+It’s important to be aware of the warning signs of alcohol abuse:

 - Drinking more than you plan to